gisgiselle/Cryptology/BlockChain Project/howto.md

      - Contains the compiled bytecode version of the Solidity smart contract code that can be run on a the Ethereum Virtual Machine (EVM)
      - Contains a JSON representation of the smart contract functions that can be exposed to external clients

+      Here we have the code for the smart contract.
+At the beginning we are difning the version used.
+Aftwerwards we declare a public tashCount initialized at 0.
+In the mapping method we take an id, content and a value from a boolean which will help to store in a sort of database ou parameters from a publishing method.
+      Then our constructor will help us fill an array with our tasks or car rides.
+Finally, our create tasks method store the information into the blockchain.

+      pragma solidity ^0.5.0;

+      contract TodoList {
+          uint public taskCount = 0;

+          struct Task{
+              uint id;
+              bool completed;
+          }
+          mapping(uint => Task) public tasks;
+          event TaskCreated(
+              uint id,
+              string content,
+              bool completed
+          );

+          constructor() public{
+              createTask("Check out");
+          }

+          function createTask(string memory _content) public{
+              taskCount ++;
+              tasks[taskCount] = Task(taskCount, _content, false);
+              emit TaskCreated(taskCount, _content, false);
+          }
+      }

 * Contracts Directory